-Nico Ruggieri studied music business and entreprenurship at Berklee College of Music.
+Nico Ruggieri studied music business and entrepreneurship at Berklee College of Music.

 How did you discover your passion for music?